 As it currently stands, there are over 200 licensed doctors in Florida who are qualified to prescribe medical marijuana.
 Patients are eagerly waiting to see the doctor’s and get the help they need.
 On January 3rd, Amendment Two officially rolled out in the sunshine state, and 5 dispensaries have opened.

-Since the state gave most of the power to practicing doctors to prescribe marijuana, Florida doesn’t expect to see as many dispensaries as we have here in Colorado, for example, more dispensaries than Mcdonald’s and Starbucks.
-The doctors will prescribe the marijuana and patients or caregivers will head to one of these 5 dispensaries to pick up their meds for the time being.
+Since the state gave most of the power to practicing doctors to prescribe marijuana, Florida doesn’t expect to see as many dispensaries as we have here in Colorado, for example, more dispensaries than McDonald’s and Starbucks.
+The doctors will prescribe the marijuana and cardholdes or caregivers will head to one of these 5 dispensaries to pick up their meds for the time being.
 At the moment, supply is very limited.
 Amendment two doesn’t say anything about whether or not cannabis flowers will be able to be purchased and consumed, so for the time being, people are sticking to tinctures, topicals, and oils.

 The dispensaries are found in Tallahassee, Winter Garden (Orlando), Miami, and Clearwater.